Walk up Snowdon via the Llanberis Path

 You can park near Llyn Peris or in the car park in front of the Royal Victoria.

-Walk up Snowdon via the Llanberis Path Route Map and GPX Download
+Walk up Snowdon via the Llanberis Path Ordnance Survey Map and GPX File Download

 This has to be the most popular and easiest route to the summit of Snowdon, Wales’ highest mountain.
 In normal weather, it poses no problems for the fit walker, with even the navigation being reasonably easy.
 On a fine day, you’ll be able to follow the hordes of other people who have also decided to follow the Llanberis Path – aka the Motorway.